leostratus/llc-javascript-2/OUTLINE.md

 The first thing we're going to is review what we learned about functions last time, and then do a few exercises to warm up.
 Then, we're going to learn that there is a lot more to learn about functions.

-Functions
-===

-- can be created via literals
-- can be assigned to variables, array entries, and properties of other objects
-- can be passed as arguments to functions
-- can be returned as values from functions
-- can possess properties that can be dynamically created and assigned
-- functions are objects with a special property: they can be 'invoked' or 'executed'

-[Exercises Here]

 Functions are the smallest, most modular unit of execution.

 Most of the code we write will run as a result of functions.
 So, you can see they are very important if not the most important thing to master early in Javascript.